(NNAS Bronze Level Award)

 A fantastic couple of days doing this course with Rab.
 We would definitely recommend him.
 He was able to tailor the course for each of us building up our confidence and knowledge.

-I also really liked his humour and his helpful ways of remembering the various techniques of navigation.
+I also really liked his humour and helpful ways of remembering the various navigation techniques.

 Well, what can I say - I booked my Bronze Navigation course with Robert as I had zero knowledge of how to use a map or a compass.
-I love going up the hills but I would always rely on other people to lead the way or just stick to routes that I know well.
+I love going up the hills, but I would always rely on others to lead the way or just stick to routes I know well.
 Robert is an incredible instructor & explains everything very simply & clearly.
-He allows you to make mistakes so you can learn 'what not to do' & rethink your approach.
+He allows you to make mistakes so you can learn 'what not to do & rethink your approach.
 He's great fun & makes you feel at ease straight away...
-I had the best day ever & I learned so much in such a short space of time - I'm buzzing!!
+I had the best day ever & learned so much in such a short time - I'm buzzing!!

-Robert also taught me how to stay safe in the hills & what to do in an emergency situation - whether I'm in need of assistance or I'm helping someone else who is in trouble.
-My confidence has soared & I can't wait to get back out to test my newfound knowledge...I would highly recommend him to anyone who is keen to gain confidence in their navigation skills...
+Robert also taught me how to stay safe in the hills & what to do in an emergency - whether I need assistance or I'm helping someone else who is in trouble.
+My confidence has soared & I can't wait to get back out to test my newfound knowledge...I highly recommend him to anyone keen to gain confidence in their navigation skills...